CENTRAL INDIANA K9 ASSOCIATION, INC

 Unexpected facts about these amazing canines!

-• Police dogs have been trained to detect thumb-drives and other electronics.
+• Police dogs have been trained to detect thumb drives, cell phones, and other electronics

-• A Police dog can smell a human buried up to 12 feet underground.
+• A police K9 can smell a human buried up to 12 feet underground

 • A dog’s nose is so sensitive it could detect a teaspoon of sugar in a MILLION gallons of water!